SwethaSrikanth/V-Doc/README.md

 # Virtual Doc
 @ HackCwru 2018

-Basically a FUN Hackatahon project for a chatbot for a virtual-Doc sparing the doctor visiting time and fees - For not so severe diseases using the API for 'Health' theme of HackMeet2018!
+Basically a FUN Hackathon project for a chatbot for a virtual-Doc sparing the doctor visiting time and fees - For not so severe diseases using the API for 'Health' theme of HackMeet2018!

 The V-Doc Bot presents the user with a basic questionnare asking for the Symptoms while the user answer them one by one.
 Based on the inputs, The trained model predict either